cyuria/cyuria.github.io/git.md

 default behaviour of commands like `git status` and `git pull`.
 There are a lot of options and I'd recommend going through the man pages for a list.

+I've also not covered `git diff`.
+This is a very useful command which allows you to view the changes made by one or more commits and/or the working tree.

+Lastly, I haven't covered editor integrations.
+This is because git is text editor agnostic, and therefore this tutorial should be too.
+For anyone who uses vim or a derivative thereof, I can strongly suggest tpope's fugitive vim plugin for working with git inside the editor.

 ## Extra Learning

 There are a few commands which are very useful but I haven't properly covered